saibotsivad/glopen/README.md

 ## API `glopen({ merge: Array<Part> })`

-When used in code, the input is an object with a `merge` property and `outDir` property, which is an ordered array of "part" objects.
+When used in code, the input is an object with a `merge` property, which is an ordered array of "part" objects.

 ```js
 const code = await glopen({